rm511130/Tanzu-Workshop-TKGI/README.md

 - Worker and Control Plane node sizing is detailed under https://docs.pivotal.io/tkgi/1-8/vm-sizing.html

 **Let's recap:**
+- You created a TKGI Kubernetes Cluster on vSphere and NSX-T using 2 simple steps.
 - You logged into the TKGI Control Plane as a DevOps user, and scaled an existing cluster.
 - You executed a few new `kubectl` commands against your cluster as a DevOps user with **TKGI Manager** privileges.
 Your peers also executed the same commands, but note that you only saw your `userID-cluster` and they only saw their `userID-clusters`.
-Later on in this workshop you will execute commands as a **TKGI Administrator** and this will allow you to see all the `userID-clusters` runningp on the TKGI Platform.
+Later on in this workshop you will execute commands as a **TKGI Administrator** and this will allow you to see all the `userID-clusters` running on the TKGI Platform.
 - Even though cluster resizing is taking place as you read these words, we're not going to worry about it.
 TKGI knows what to do.
 We're just going to continue with Lab-4 and the deployment of Apps to your K8s cluster.

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.